cskylab/cskylab/update-guides/README.md

 - k8s-minio-operator
 - k8s-minio-tenant

+To run these services, 4 worker nodes have to be deployed for both `k8s-mod` and `k8s-pro` k8s clusters.
+Platforms linux/amrv7 and linux/arm64 are supported for k8s nodes, in addition to linux/amd64

-This release also includes updates for 8 applications and kubernetes version update to v1.23.4-00
+This release also includes updates for 8 applications and kubernetes version update to v1.23.4-00.

 All changes have been incorporated to templates library `tpl-cskylab`.
 New services and applications deployments created with this release, will have all these updates applied.
 Only previously deployed applications and services should be updated.